 - If you at least know the full backstory, destroying Giygas can almost feel like a Mercy Kill.

 - Everyone bidding farewell to each other and going their separate ways.Poo: Our travels together end here.
 I must return to Dalaam, and use this experience for the good of my country.
 Ness...
 Paula...
 Jeff...
 Let me demonstrate a strange power before I go.
 I realized this power as a child.
 PSI Farewell!
 Now!
 I'll see you again someday!Jeff: Paula, Ness...
 It was great to hang out with you guys.
 It really was.
 I'm glad that I had the chance to use some of the theories that I have been studying so hard.
 It's remarkable.
 If... just maybe...
 Well, if you two get hitched someday, maybe I'll be the one that fixes your broken electronic appliances.
 I'm going to stay here for a while and see if I can learn more from Dr. Andonuts.
 I mean, from my Dad. ...So it looks like this is good-bye for now, my friends.Paula: I'll miss all of you, but I have to go back to being just a regular kid...
 Well, I gotta get going...

 - The ending credits song "Smiles and Tears" from when you've beaten the game.

 - This is especially a tearjerker when you realize that you'll never see the four characters whom you've grown to love again.

 - Hearing "I miss you" at the end credits.

-- And now, with the real-life passing of Satoru Iwata, those three little words are made even sadder.
+- And now, with the real-life passing of Satoru Iwata, who was a major help in getting the game released, those three little words are made even sadder.